Progenitor of the recoiling super-massive black hole RBH-1 identified using HST/JWST imaging

-\textbf{\textit{Astrophysical implications: }} Combining constraints from three recoil--kick prescriptions above, we find a characteristic mass ratio \(q \simeq 3\), with a robust lower bound \(q \gtrsim 1.2\) and an upper bound \(q \lesssim 6\text{--}7\) for the progenitor SMBHs.
-Now, the mass of the SMBH ($M_{\rm SMBH}$) correlates strongly with host-galaxy stellar and bulge mass ($M_{\rm bulge}$)~\cite{2019ApJ887245S}:
+\textbf{\textit{Astrophysical implications: }} Combining constraints from the three recoil--kick prescriptions, we find a characteristic mass ratio \(q \simeq 3\), with a robust lower bound \(q \gtrsim 1.2\) and an upper bound \(q \lesssim 6\text{--}7\) for the progenitor SMBHs.
+We use an empirical scaling relation between SMBH mass ($M_{\rm SMBH}$) and host-galaxy stellar or bulge mass ($M_{\rm bulge}$)~\cite{Kormendy:2013dxa,2019ApJ887245S}:

-This implies that the galaxies that merged to form GX also had a comparable mass ratio, \(1 \lesssim q_{\rm gal} \lesssim 4\), placing the galaxy merger event firmly in the regime of a major or near-major merger~\cite{2025arXiv250609136K}.
-The inferred precession of the progenitor SMBH binary requires spin--orbit misalignment, indicating a dynamically complex, gas-rich environment rather than a gas-poor or purely collisionless merger, and such gas-rich conditions also facilitate solving the final-parsec problem through stellar or gaseous torques~\cite{Nixon:2013qfa,2006MNRAS373L90K,2012MNRAS.425.1121H,2009MNRAS.398.1392L}.
-Furthermore, the inferred spin of at least one SMBH, \(\chi \sim 0.8\), is most naturally produced by sustained, coherent gas accretion~\cite{Bardeen:1970zz} rather than chaotic feeding or repeated minor mergers~\cite{Hughes:2002ei,Berti:2008af,Sesana:2007sh,2025ApJ...991...58K, Kritos:2024kpn}, again pointing to progenitor galaxies containing substantial cold gas.
-Together, these arguments support a \emph{major wet merger} origin for GX.
+This suggests that the galaxies that merged to form GX also had a comparable mass ratio, \(1 \lesssim q_{\rm gal} \lesssim 4\), placing the event in the major- or near-major-merger regime~\cite{2025arXiv250609136K}.